Skip to main content

 Check ESO Logs

-kubectl logs -n <plane-namespace> deployment/external-secrets
+kubectl logs -n external-secrets deployment/external-secrets

 For detailed troubleshooting guidance, see the ESO troubleshooting documentation.